|Black Prince's Ruby|

-Though definitely not the most beautiful of gems, the Black Prince’s Ruby has a history which has bestowed upon it incalculable value and prominence in the Imperial State Crown.
+Though definitely not the most beautiful of gems, the Black Prince’s Ruby has a history which has bestowed upon it incalculable value and prominence.
+So much so, that it has been included as a primary feature of the Imperial State Crown of Britain.
 Although it’s value is likely greater than most known rubies, the Black Prince’s Ruby is not actually a ruby.
 Reported to have been mined from the balas ruby mines near Afghanistan, this blood-red gemstone is actually a spinel (magnesium aluminum oxide).

 It was this same Edward of Woodstock from whom the stone inherited its now-famous name.
 Though he does not give an explanation, other than that “some writers name him” such, Edward’s nickname, The Black Prince, was first documented by Richard Grafton in his book titled, Chronicle of England.

 The gem seems to have gone underground for the next fifty years, only to reappear in yet another king’s possession, this time Henry V of England.
 Henry mounted the gemstone in his battle helmet, and although he lost part of his crown and nearly his head, he and the Ruby remained firmly established in England in 1415.